-Take full advantage of the different kinds of academic experiences the Department offers by becoming an active member of our intellectual community.
+Take advantage of the different kinds of academic experiences the Department offers by becoming an active member of our intellectual community.

 - Work with a faculty member as a research assistant, or take an independent study course.